Xi-Gong/Plants-Vs-Zombies/README.md

 ## Environment

-1. Clone this project and install the dependencies required for cocos2dx.
+1. Clone this project (install git-lfs first) and install the dependencies required for cocos2dx.
 Note that cocos2dx itself is already included with the project, so there’s no need for a separate installation.
 ```shell
 git clone --recursive https://github.com/Xi-Gong/Plants-Vs-Zombies.git
 cd Plants-Vs-Zombies/cocos2d/